 Shaming someone based on their healthy/unhealthy choices is unacceptable.
 We can never know what someone is going through, thus we should not judge but offer compassion.
 Perfection is simply unattainable and is only an attribute of God.
 We are all imperfect in some ways.
 What therefore gives us the right to make comments on how people look?

 After all, doing so speaks for our insecurities.
 Body shaming needs to stop, now!
 Let’s try to be more comfortable, in peace with our bodies, and show more kindness towards each other.
-Allow yourselves to let you guards down and embrace yourself and other people regardless of shape and size.
-Remember, you are beautiful.
-Don’t let anyone tell you otherwise.
+Allow yourselves to let your guards down and embrace yourself and other people regardless of shape and size.

 You are imperfect, permanently, and inevitably flawed.
 And you are beautiful.Amy Bloom